KentaKodashima/AdvancedReactAndRedux/app/testing.md

-# Advanced React and Redux
+# Testing in React app

 ## Jest : Testing in React
 Jest is an automated test runner.